3.4k

 Better still, your users will be able to create repeatable and portable environments that give them a glimpse of what Nix can do!

-Authoring environments for users
+Authoring Environments for Users

 You don't have to wait for your users to create their own Flox environments.
 You can create and share them yourself.